Frostbite in Children: Care Instructions

 Overview

 Treatment includes relieving pain and quickly rewarming the frostbitten body parts.
-(Rewarming is done only if there is no risk of the body parts freezing again.)
-This can help prevent problems such as infection and dead tissue.
-It can also prevent amputation of the frozen part.
+Rewarming is done only if there is no risk of the body parts freezing again.
+This can help prevent problems such as infection, dead skin tissue, and possible amputation of the frozen part.

 How can you care for your child at home?